 Creating a Campaign and Improving Infrastructure

-With financing from the Closed Loop Fund, the Waste Commission of Scott County will increase participation and diversion with a new single-stream collection program for 48,500 households and an upgraded MRF with more than double capacity to serve the Quad Cities region.
+With financing from the Closed Loop Infrastructure Fund, the Waste Commission of Scott County will increase participation and diversion with a new single-stream collection program for 48,500 households and an upgraded MRF, with more than double capacity to serve the Quad Cities region.

-When the Scott Area Recycling Center’s aging recycling equipment needed to be replaced, Waste Commission of Scott County and its intergovernmental partners, the cities of Davenport and Bettendorf, pursued the change from dual to single stream recycling.
-The change allows for the preservation of space at the Commission’s Scott Area Landfill, saves natural resources, and allows for safer and more efficient collection by member cities’ public works departments.
+When the Scott Area Recycling Center’s aging recycling equipment needed to be replaced, the Waste Commission of Scott County and its intergovernmental partners, the cities of Davenport and Bettendorf, pursued the change from dual- to single-stream recycling.
+The change allows for the preservation of space at the Commission’s Scott Area Landfill, saves natural resources and allows for safer and more efficient collection by member cities’ public works departments.
 The Commission and its partners invested in larger capacity carts for curbside recycling, a redesigned single-stream MRF, and an extensive education campaign to increase diversion and participation in recycling.

 88,000 tons of recyclables diverted by 2025

 248,000 metrics tons of CO2 emissions avoided by 2025

 In its first months of operations in 2016, the upgraded MRF has seen a 61% increase in volumes over the same months last year.
 Davenport has seen a 77% increase in recycling volumes.
 Bettendorf, which previously had dual-stream carts, has seen a 36% increase.
 This is a model of how mid-sized communities can finance the deployment of a comprehensive recycling program that is profitable for the participating communities.